TJ Metcalf

-Tarrus “TJ” Metcalf Jr. (born May 6, 2005) is an American college football defensive back for the Michigan Wolverines.
-He played two seasons for the Arkansas Razorbacks.
+Tarrus "TJ" Metcalf Jr. (born May 6, 2005) is an American college football defensive back for the Tennessee Volunteers.
+He previously played for the Arkansas Razorbacks and Michigan Wolverines.

 Early life

-The son of Tarrus Metcalf Sr. and Neely Lott Metcalf, Metcalf was born in Oxford, MS, on May 6, 2005.
-Metcalf attended Pinson Valley High School in Pinson, Alabama, where he played football under former NFL safety Sam Shade.
+TJ was born on May 6, 2005, the son of Tarrus Metcalf Sr. and Neely Lott Metcalf, in Oxford, Mississippi.
+He attended Pinson Valley High School in Pinson, Alabama, where he played football under former NFL safety and head coach Sam Shade.
+In addition to playing football, Metcalf played basketball as a point guard and competed in track and field in long jump and as a sprinter.
 He was rated as a four-star recruit by Rivals and committed to play college football for the Arkansas Razorbacks.
 Metcalf caught the game-clinching interception for Alabama in the 2022 Alabama v.
-Mississippi All-Star Game.
+Mississippi high school all-star game.

 College career

 Arkansas

 As a freshman in 2023, Metcalf played all 12 games for Arkansas, recording 15 tackles and a fumble recovery.
-In week 2 of the 2024 season, he tallied 12 tackles versus Oklahoma State.
-In week 3, Metcalf had an interception to help the Razorbacks clinch a 37-27 win over UAB.
-In week 4, he recorded four tackles, two pass deflections, two interceptions, and a forced fumble which prevented a touchdown, as he led the Razorbacks to a 24-14 win over Auburn.
+In week two of the 2024 season, he tallied 12 tackles versus Oklahoma State.
+In week three, Metcalf had an interception to help the Razorbacks clinch a 37-27 win over UAB.
+In week four, he recorded four tackles, two pass deflections, two interceptions, and a forced fumble which prevented a touchdown, as he led the Razorbacks to a 24-14 win over Auburn.
 For his performance, Metcalf was named the SEC defensive player of the week.
 Metcalf became the first Razorback with at least two interceptions and a forced fumble in a game since safety Kenoy Kennedy against South Carolina in 1999.
 On December 9, 2024, Metcalf announced that he would enter the NCAA transfer portal.

 Michigan

 On December 16, 2024, Metcalf transferred to the University of Michigan with his younger brother, Tevis.

-TJ started in his U-M debut against New Mexico (Aug.
-30) and assisted on three tackles with a shared TFL.
+In week two against Oklahoma, TJ logged his first interception as a Wolverine and made four tackles.
+He finished the season earning an honorable mention on the 2025 All-Big Ten team by the coaches.

+Tennessee

+In 2026, Metcalf transferred to the University of Tennessee for his senior year.